gunjanjaswal/Wordpress-Emoji-Reactions/readme.txt

 == Description ==

-WP Emoji Reactions allows your visitors to react to your content with colorful emoji reactions, similar to Facebook's reaction system.
+Emojis for Posts and Pages allows your visitors to react to your content with colorful emoji reactions, similar to Facebook's reaction system.
 This plugin adds a simple and intuitive reaction system to your posts, pages, or any custom post type.

 ### Features